wcerfgba/moneylab-nft-essay/nft-bad.md

-and many methods, both public and private, have existed over the years. but with the extension of copyright terms (http://www.tomwbell.com/writings/(C)_Term.gif), and the centralisation of ownership (https://12bytes.org/wp-content/uploads/Media-Ownership-2011.png),
+and many methods, both public and private, have existed over the years. but with the extension of copyright terms (http://www.tomwbell.com/writings/(C)_Term.gif), and the centralisation of ownership (https://12bytes.org/wp-content/uploads/Media-Ownership-2011.png), the interests of the public, and of future artists,